victoriachistolini/Honors/README.md

 * **Model Interpretation:** How can we define the response variable that we are modeling?
 To what geographic range can we reliably extrapolate model?
 * **Model Simplification:** MaxEnt uses complex transformations on covariates such as: linear, product, quadratic, hinge, threshold, categorical, are these necessary?
 * **Future Models:** Do we need a collection of different models, could this improve performance?
 Do different models do better based on time of year?
 Could other modeling techniques be used?
+* **Human Encounter Likelihood Component:** What are novel ways that we can include human behavioral patterns more explicitly in the model?

 ## Sub-Questions

 * Could using differnt numbers of background points influence forecast skill?
 * Is the current method of selecting background points really effective in creating a null model for the desired geographic region?
+* Determine if selected parameters are good and free from correlation.
+* Usage of sampling bias grids.

 ## Methods